luisdelarosa/OWAPI/README.md

       For Ubuntu on Windows 10, install venv via
         `sudo apt-get install python3.4-venv`

+      For macOS, install python3 by first installing homebrew.
+Then do `brew install python3`.

      `python3.5 -m venv ./venv`

  3. **Setup a Redis server.**